whhender/azure-docs/articles/data-factory/data-flow-expressions-usage.md

 ### <code>random</code>
 <code><b>random(<i>&lt;value1&gt;</i> : integral) => long</b></code><br/><br/>
 Returns a random number given an optional seed within a partition.
-The seed should be a fixed value and is used with the partitionId to produce random values
+The seed should be a fixed value and is used with the partitionId to produce random values.
+Range is 0 through to 2^64^ − 1.
 * ``random(1) == 1 -> false``
 ___